-These can be arranged so they visit your home, but they don’t like doing that!
-I had to do an hours train ride to my nearest centre, I’m not going to lie that was a bit of a drag.
+These can be arranged so they visit your home, but they don’t like doing that.
+I had to take an hours train ride to my nearest centre, I’m not going to lie that was a bit of a drag.
 The meeting itself lasts about an hour.
 I found it to be relatively painless but I have heard of other people who have been treated quite badly during this process.

 For a good percentage of people, it is rejection.
 There is a points-based system.
 Despite having to resign from work.
 And despite having attempted to take my own life on several occasions and the fact I can’t be trusted to take my own medication I was awarded zero points.
 Not a single one.
 If you make good eye contact and you are coherent you are not going to get P.I.P based on depression and anxiety.
 The letter from the “expert” suggested there was nothing wrong with me.